 Event Tracing for Windows (ETW) has been around for a while now, but many (if not most) developers have never used it.
 I’ve primarily used it for performance tracing, and it’s flexible enough to be used for logging regular application events as well.

+No, not that Red Green!
 Even a thoroughly-tested application can wreck havoc if it hasn’t been tested in the context of a production-like system under production-like conditions.
 Tools like Puppet and Chef make it easy to produce a production-like environment for testing, but what about the production-like conditions?
 One aspect of these conditions can be […]

 I have seen some very nice, generic forms of memoization in the dynamic languages I’ve used.
 In languages like Ruby and Perl, for example, dynamically redefining a method to be a memoized version of itself is a good way to transparently handle it.
 However, I haven’t seen any examples of generic case memoization for C# […]